Texas College: Athletics

 The Texas College athletic teams are called the Steers.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) for most of their sports since the 1998–99 academic year; while its football team competes in the Sooner Athletic Conference (SAC).
+The college is a member of the National Association of Intercollegiate Athletics, primarily competing in the Red River Athletic Conference for most of their sports since the 1998–99 academic year; its football team competes in the Sooner Athletic Conference (SAC).
 The Steers previously competed as a founding member of the Southwestern Athletic Conference (SWAC) from 1920–21 to 1961–62, which is currently an NCAA Division I FCS athletic conference.

-Texas College competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer and track & field; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.
+Texas College competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer, and track and field; women's sports include basketball, cross country, soccer, softball, track and field, and volleyball.

 Football

 Texas College was a member of the SWAC from 1920 to 1961 (41 years).
-Texas College was SWAC football champions in 1934, 1935, 1936, 1942 and three-way champions with Wiley College and Langston University in 1944, finishing the season with a conference record of 5–1 and an overall record of 8–1.
+Texas College was the SWAC football champion in 1934, 1935, 1936, and 1942, and three-way champion with Wiley College and Langston University in 1944, finishing the season with a conference record of 5–1 and an overall record of 8–1.
 The last SWAC football victory was against Prairie View A&M University in 2003 by a score of 21 to 10.

 Its football team was revived as an official sport in 2004, and competed in the Central States Football League (CSFL).
-The Texas College football team won two CSFL Conference Co-Championships in 2005 and 2006.
+The Texas College football team won two CSFL Conference co-championships in 2005 and 2006.
 In 2018, the Texas College football team joined the SAC as an associate member.

 Student life

 Residence halls

-Texas College constructed a new residence hall, The Living and Learning Center (LLC), that opened in 2016.

-Residence halls also include the Daniel and the Maddie A. Fair Residence Hall, which were renovated in 2016 as well.
+Texas College constructed a new residence hall, the Living and Learning Center, that opened in 2016.
+Residence halls also include the Daniel and the Maddie A. Fair Residence Hall, which was renovated in 2016, as well.